An Analysis of Debentures issued as Collateral Security

 When a company or borrower issues debentures as collateral security for the loan, the nominal value of such debentures is always more than the lending amount.
 The debentures issued as collateral security are automatically redeemed by the company when it pays off the loan taken.

-If a company takes a loan or borrow some money, then it needs to provide a document to its creditor which will act as an evidence for the terms of the loan.
+If a company takes a loan or borrow some money, then it needs to provide a document to its creditor which will act as evidence for the terms of the loan.
 This document is called a debenture.

 The debenture specifies a capital sum borrowed, which is repayable at a prescribed future date.